 Filters: Categories: Map (X)271 results (12ms)

-This map shows the potential current distribution of white-tailed prairie dog, in the context of current and near-term terrestrial intactness and long-term potential for climate change and energy development.
+This map shows the potential current distribution of Golden Eagle, in the context of current and near-term terrestrial intactness and long-term potential for climate change and energy development.

 From the topoView web site description: TopoView highlights one of the USGS's most important and useful products, the topographic map.
 In 1879, the USGS began to map the Nation's topography.
 This mapping was done at different levels of detail, in order to support various land use and other purposes.
 As the years passed, the USGS produced new map versions of each area.
 The most current maps are available from The National Map.
 TopoView shows the many and varied older maps of each area, and so is useful for historical purposes—for example, the names of some natural and cultural features have changed over time, and the 'old' names can be found on these historical topographic maps.
 This interface was created by the...

 National Fish Habitat Action Plan (NFHAP) 2010 HCI Scores and Human Disturbance Data (linked to NHDPLUSV1) for Driftless Area Restoration Effort